 Reusable Bags New Normal Across America EVEN WITHOUT Plastic Bag Bans

-For many of the cities that have enjoyed the benefits of plastic bags bans, it can be hard to go back.
+For many of the cities that have enjoyed the benefits of plastic bag bans, it can be hard to go back.
 The local waste management agency, Austin Resource Recovery, plans to develop a program to encourage retailers to maintain the positive impact of the ban and minimize plastic bag use.
 Retailers know plastic is bad for the planet.
-They are on-board with continuing the effort to go plastic-free.
+They are on board with continuing the effort to go plastic-free.
 Efforts are also underway to reduce the use of disposable plastic straws.

 This new normal is gaining momentum across the country and we will be reporting on more of these stories.
 The amazing thing is that it is many young people (our future consumers) who are creating many of these changes, in spite of state laws regarding plastic bag bans.
 Stay tuned to hear about Zoé Mueller, the Girl Scout who is leading Mount Dora, Florida to go plastic-free regardless of the ban on bag bans in Florida.
 Her slogan is, “Protecting Our Water and Wildlife”.
 Retailers are obviously behind her as is the entire city.
 They all know that plastic is not good for our planet.

-Many consumers have grown accustomed to life with single-use plastic bags, but they now expect retailers to make the effort to reduce the use of single-use bags.
-Retailers in areas no longer covered by bans are finding that even though they can offer single-use plastic bags, they don’t want to, and their customers are on-board!
+Many consumers have grown accustomed to life with single-use plastic shopping bags, but they now expect retailers to make an effort to reduce the use of single-use bags.
+Retailers in areas no longer covered by bans are finding that even though they can offer single-use plastic bags, they don’t want to, and their customers are on board!